Typography

 Font Substitutions

-There will be instances where the brand fonts cannot be utilized because of technical limitations or licensing restrictions.
-An example of this limitation is an HTML email in which attempts to include the brand fonts will likely fail.
-Please use the approved font substitutions below.
+There will be instances where the brand typefaces cannot be utilized because of technical limitations or licensing restrictions.

 Platforms